Thank you for taking the time to review this brochure and give me the opportunity to connect with you. I’d like to share a little of my story.

-Oftentimes the challenges we face allow us to become better people.
-This has certainly been true in my own life, including when I studied mechanical engineering at Cal Poly.
-I was the first person in my family to earn a college degree, and I often found myself in classes without a single other woman in the room.
-But I was never one to back down, and my determination led me into a thriving career in engineering, where I served as Vice President and COO of a local company as well as mother to my young son, Spencer.
+Often, the challenges we overcome help make us better people.
+This has certainly been true in my own life.
+My first such experience was at Cal Poly.
+The first in my family to earn a college degree, I majored in mechanical engineering and often found myself in classes without a single other woman in the room.
+I was never one to back down, however, and my determination led me to a thriving career in engineering, where I served as Vice President and COO of a local company while also being mother to our first child, Spencer.

-In 2002, my high-school sweetheart husband Sean and I welcomed our daughter Dakota into the world.
-She was born with a rare disorder called Wolf-Hirschhorn syndrome.
-She cannot walk or talk, suffers from seizures, and is nearly blind; but despite all that, Dakota is still the sweetest girl.
-It was obvious from the beginning that she would change my life, but I didn’t realize just how positive a change it would be!
+In 2002, my high-school sweetheart — now husband — Sean and I welcomed a daughter into the world.
+Dakota was born with a rare disorder, Wolf-Hirschhorn syndrome.
+She cannot walk or talk, suffers from seizures, and is nearly blind.
+Despite all that, she is the sweetest girl.
+While it was obvious from the beginning that she would change my life, I didn’t realize how positive the change could or would be!

-With all her different needs, it quickly became clear that I would not be able to return to my regular job, and I decided to give up my engineering career in order to look for something more flexible.
-I found just what I needed in real estate, but getting into the business was an exceptional challenge in its own way.
-The industry revolves around meeting people and making connections, and I had been quiet and shy for me whole life!
+With all Dakota’s needs, it was clear that I couldn’t return to my job.
+I had to give up engineering and find a more flexible career.
+I found just what I needed in real estate but getting into this profession was a challenge.
+The industry revolves around meeting people and making connections, and I had always been quiet and shy.
 I didn’t have the slightest idea how to network.

-It started coming together when I began volunteering at Spencer’s school.
-For the first time, I found it easier to meet other parents, making friends and building my business at the same time.
-My network grew and grew, and I actually began to enjoy the socializing!
-The flexibility had become a new sort of freedom, allowing me to be more spontaneous and to discover a new side of myself.
+It started coming together when I began volunteering at our son’s school.
+For the first time, I found it easier to get to know new people — other parents, initially.
+Soon I was making friends and building my business at the same time.
+My network kept growing, and I found myself enjoying the socializing.
+The flexibility became a new sort of freedom, allowing me to be more spontaneous and discover a new side of myself.

-One way that new side manifested was with my trademark high heels!
-Being 5’9 already, I never used to have much interest.
-But when a friend of mine took me out shopping and put me in a pair of heeled boots, something just felt right.
-Since then, I’ve become known for all the different high heels I wear, and have been making up for lost time not just with my shoes, but with the rest of my life as well.
+One way that new side manifested itself was, of all places, on my feet.
+Being 5’9”, I never used to have much interest in heels.
+But when a friend took me out shopping and put me in a pair of heeled boots, something just felt right.
+Since then, high heels have become my trademark, and I’ve been making up for lost time not just in shoes, but with the rest of my life.

-Recently, I took on the role of President at the Wild Oak Saddle Club; and a few years ago, I also began serving as a Certified Tourism Ambassador (or as I like to call it, a “Certified Fun Person”) in Sonoma County.
-My fellow CTAs and I are dialed in to all the great things going on across the county, from local concerts to restaurants and wine tastings.
-This is a fabulous area, and as a lifelong resident of Santa Rosa, it’s always a privilege to showcase it to my clients.
+I recently took on the role of President at the Wild Oak Saddle Club, and a few years ago, I also began serving as a Sonoma County Certified Tourism Ambassador (I like to call it a “Certified Fun Person”).
+My fellow CTAs and I are dialed in to all the great things going on across the county, from concerts to restaurants and wine tastings.
+As a lifelong Santa Rosa resident, it’s always a joy for me to showcase this fabulous area to clients.